GNDG/collegeWorkshops/workshops101/webscraping101.md

 10. What can be further done with the data?

 ans.
-The data can be used for a comaring website or a data set for Data Analysis to predict the future output.
+The data can be used for a comaring website or a data set for Data Analysis to predict the future output.You may also get the website CSS and use it in your website to get the same template.